 As I’ve previously mentioned, the rail network in China is absolutely epic.
 There are now high-speed trains linking most of the major cities in the country.
 For example, taking a train from Beijing to Shanghai will take about the same amount of time as a flight (unless of course the flight is inevitably delayed) and it’s much more enjoyable.
-For checking train times and booking tickets, I highly recommend this website.
+For checking train times and booking tickets, I highly recommend Travel China Guide.

 When it comes to buying train tickets, you usually have several choices.

 The cheapest option is a hard seat (not just a clever name – these are not at all comfortable).
 A step up from this is a soft seat.
 On longer journeys, you can also buy a sleeper ticket.
 Hard sleeper means six beds to a cabin, while soft sleeper means four.
 In my experience, hard sleeper is usually the way to go.
 It’s much cheaper than the soft sleepers and way better than the seats.